 Give yourself a pre-shopping makeover, so you don’t have to imagine the overall look of your new outfit.
 This will also give you increased confidence when shopping in shops you might never normally venture into, or asking for help/advice.
 If shopping for a figure hugging party dress, wear your spanx or bring them with you.
 Ask the shop assistant for a pair of heels to try on, it beats simultaneously holding in your stomach and standing on tip toe!

 Be aware of the return policies.
 Check how many days you have to return purchases, as they vary from 14 to 28 days.
-The vast majority of shops will through December give you until the end of January to return unwanted items.
 Some stores though still don't offer a full refund and will only give a credit note.
 Check before you buy!

 If you still find the thought of shopping daunting, why not try the services of a personal shopper to either shop with you, or do it all for you.
 A professional personal shopper will ease the stress, save you money and work with you to get the most out of your shopping trip.